1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3x/day to 3x/week

-<3/week or >3/day for 2+ weeks
+<3/week or >3/day during 2+ weeks

 Color

-Various browns, occasional green
+Various browns, some green

 Consistency